Listbox

 }

-This lets you use a listbox inside a native HTML <form>
+This lets you use a listbox inside a native HTML <form> and make traditional form submissions as if your listbox was a

 native HTML form control.